KDTEC/KDTEC/README.md

 ### Some more about me:

-- 🔭 I’m currently working on GUI Using Python
+- 🔭 I’m currently working on GUI Programming Using Python
 - 👯 I’m looking to collaborate on intresting projects
 - 🤔 I’m looking for help with cool ideas
 - 💬 Ask me about Python and web dev